 While the serpent was careful in choosing words that would cause Eve to fall, Abigail was careful in choosing words that would move the heart of the future king to have mercy on her household.
 She doesn’t allow fear or panic to do the talking.
 She isn’t begging for her life.
 She is choosing every word carefully to achieve her purpose.

 Abigail chooses words that show humility.

 She uses the phrase “my lord” repeatedly to show deference towards David.
-That is the proper response to a person of authority, especially a man of good reputation, leader of armies, and the one that holds the life of her household in his hands.
+That is the proper response to a person of authority, especially a man of good reputation, a leader of armies, and the one that holds the life of her household in his hands.
 She also takes the guilt upon herself (verse 24) and asks David to forgive her (verse 28) even though she was not the person at fault.

 Abigail acknowledges that David will be the future King (verse 30).

 David had been on the run for approximately two years.
 And although he had been anointed king by Samuel, Saul was still the ruling King.
 In her words, Abigail validated David and his future purpose.
 They were encouraging words for a man who likely felt that the world had turned against him.

 Abigail appeals to David by employing God’s Word.